-This gift can really set someone’s heart on fire!
-We like this one because it is highly personal and gives you a chance to express yourself and it gives the recipient a chance to feel truly known and loved.
+This gift can set someone’s heart on fire!
+We like this one because it is highly personal and gives you a chance to express yourself and the recipient a chance to feel truly known and loved.
 You can do this with a pack of plain cards where you write down one way you love them in each.
 Go with as many as you need, but 14 is fun for Valentine’s Day.
-Grab this 100 Things I Love About You: A Love Journal for an easy to use, all in one place to express your love.
 What a wonderful keepsake to read again and again!

 A Recipe Book or Box

 Do you and your partner enjoy cooking together?
 Does your partner enjoy cooking?
-Either way a fun recipe book or box is a great way to organize all of their favorite recipes in one place.
+Either way, a fun recipe book or box is a great way to organize their favorite recipes in one place.
 You can add little notes to recipe cards or pages telling your significant other how much you love each recipe.
-You can add a thoughtful inscription to the book or an extra note in the box expressing your gratitude for the relationship, for them, for their delicious cooking etc. Silly or sappy…go with a message that works for your relationship and your partner will be thrilled.
+You can add a thoughtful inscription to the book or an extra note in the box expressing your gratitude for the relationship, for them, for their delicious cooking, etc. Silly or sappy…go with a message that works for your relationship, and your partner will be thrilled.
 Hopefully, so much so that they whip up your favorite dessert!

 A Day At The Spa

-A day at their favorite spa can be a fantastic gift for your lover on Valentine’s Day.
-Many spas offer Valentine’s Day specials for couples or a singles, offering chocolates, wine, and discounts.
+A day at their favorite spa can be a fantastic gift for your loved one on Valentine’s Day.
+Make it a day out together!
+Many spas offer Valentine’s Day specials for couples or singles, offering chocolates, wine, and discounts.
 They may also include gift cards, special music, and other things to make the experience more memorable.
-A spa treatment can also be practical, especially for people under stress from work or who have stressful daily lives.
-A day at the spa gift can be a great option for Valentine’s Day, instead of flowers.
+A day at the spa gift can be a great option for Valentine’s Day instead of flowers.

 Unique Jewelry

-We’ve all seen the countless ads and billboards with heart shaped jewelry for Valentine’s Day.
+We’ve all seen countless ads and billboards with heart-shaped jewelry for Valentine’s Day.
 However, you don’t want the special person in your life to have the same piece of jewelry as everyone else.
 Consider a piece of unique jewelry or personalized jewelry this year.
-Look for a ring that can be engraved with your names, initials, or a special message.
-Personalized necklaces or bracelets are fun too.
-If you know their birthstone there are fun customizable pieces at major retailers or local vendors.
+Look for a ring engraved with initials or a special message.
+Personalized necklaces or bracelets are fun, too.
+If you know their birthstone, there are fun, customizable pieces at major retailers or local vendors.
+You can’t go wrong when you choose something from the heart.

 A Home-Cooked Meal

-A home-cooked meal can be a lovely Valentine’s Day gift showing how much you care by spending time together.
-You can try unique recipes that your lover would enjoy and have them delivered with little love notes attached.
+A home-cooked meal can be a lovely Valentine’s Day gift, showing how much you care by pampering them or spending time together.
+You can try unique recipes your significant other would enjoy and deliver each course with little love notes attached.
 You can surprise them or even prepare the meal together to create a more memorable experience.
-This is a great option if you opted to do a no-gift Valentine’s Day or an activity only gift.
-It’s also an affordable option for every budget.
+This is a great choice for a no-gift Valentine’s Day or an activity-only gift.
+It’s also an affordable option across most budgets.

 An Activity

 An often overlooked option for Valentine’s Day is a gift activity instead of a physical object.
 The goal of the activity is to choose something fun, relaxing, or creative where you and your partner can create lasting memories.
-It’s the thought and the time spent together on this one that really count.
-Some suggestions include painting pottery, a picnic (indoors or out), rock climbing, visiting a local attraction, mini golf, a day that’s phone free (except for emergencies), dance lessons, or a cooking class.
+It’s the thought and the time spent together on this one that counts.
+Some suggestions include painting pottery, a picnic (indoors or out), rock climbing, visiting a local attraction, mini golf, a phone-free day (except for emergencies), dance lessons, hiking a local trail, or a cooking class.
 There are lots of options here, so look around your area and choose something that works best for your relationship.

 Final Thoughts

 Valentine’s Day is among the most widely celebrated events in the world.
-If you are looking for the perfect gift to send instead of flowers for Valentine’s Day this year, you cannot go wrong with the list we put together for you.
+If you are looking for the perfect gift to send instead of flowers for Valentine’s Day this year, you cannot go wrong with these fun and memorable suggestions.
 Happy heart day!